STP-Software-Engineers-2022/NGTD_App/docs/MANUAL.md

 sudo docker run -it --entrypoint=sh [NEW_IMAGE_NAME]
 ```

-### For Mac OS
+#### For Mac OS

-Docker Desktop must be open in the background for the daemon to work. then run:
+Docker Desktop must be open in the background for the daemon to work.
+Then run:
 ```
 # basic usage.
 # '-it' is necessary for user input during programme